-- installed street lighting in 1880, in the town of Wabash;
+- They installed street lighting in 1880, in the town of Wabash.

-- GDP is roughly equal to that of Egypt;
+- The GDP is roughly equal to that of Egypt.

-- The Indianapolis Children’s Museum is the largest on the planet.
-Every year it is visited by 1 million people;
+- The Indianapolis Children’s Museum is the largest on the planet, visited by 1 million people every year.

-- more than 100 species of trees grow;
+- More than 100 species of trees grow in the state.

-- mild climate, perfect for a comfortable stay;
+- Has a mild climate, perfect for a comfortable stay.

-Learn more about the state from history – there is a lot of interesting things hidden in it.
-Is it possible to come here?
-Great!
-Find out what events are taking place on the date and take part in them.
-Take pictures and post pictures on social networks so that everyone knows that today is an important date in the state!
+If you want to take part in Indiana Day, there are lots of ways to do it.
+Learn more about the state from history – there is a lot of interesting things to discover.
+Alternatively, if you’re able to visit the state, find out what events are taking place on the date and take part in them.
+Take pictures and post them on social networks to let everyone know that today is an important date in the state!